-If you're new to Scalr or would like to learn more I would recommend reading the Introduction and Getting Started pages as they provide a good level of detail to get you started with Scalr.
-For this post it assumes that you have a Scalr Organization and Environment setup and ready to go!
+If you're new to Scalr, I'd start with the Introduction and Getting Started pages.
+They cover enough to get you going.
+This post assumes you already have a Scalr Organization and Environment set up and ready to go.

-First off, we need to set up a few things within Scalr: Service Account, Token, and Workspace.
-With these three things we will be able to connect up to GitHub and start running some Terraform.
+First we need to set up a few things in Scalr: a Service Account, a Token, and a Workspace.
+Once those are in place we can connect to GitHub and start running some Terraform.

 Empty State of the Workspace Dashboard in Scalr